-g) that the CPM may also receive and consider new material submitted to its second session, including:

-i) contributions relating to regulatory, operational and procedural matters concerning items on the agenda of the next WRC; technical studies submitted to the second session of CPM shall be limited to rationalization of the material and updating of the results of existing studies already submitted by the responsible group(s);

-ii) contributions on the review of existing WRC Resolutions and Recommendations in accordance with Resolution 95 (Rev.WRC-19) submitted by Member States and the Director of the Radiocommunication Bureau (BR);

-iii) contributions concerning future agenda items for the subsequent WRC submitted by Member States individually, jointly and/or collectively through their respective regional telecommunication organizations; these contributions should be considered for information only; to this effect, executive summaries developed by those contributing Member States, limited to no more than half a page, may be included in an Annex of the CPM Report for information only;

-iv) contributions concerning proposals by administrations regarding their country footnotes, or country names in footnotes, under a WRC standing agenda item described in further resolves 2 of Resolution 26 (Rev.WRC-19) to CPM should be considered for information only, if available; to this effect, a list of such proposals may be included in an annex to the CPM Report for information only;

-3 that the CPM shall hold two sessions during the interval between WRCs;
+iv) The draft Report of the Director of the BR for the next WRC on any difficulties or inconsistencies encountered in the application of the Radio Regulations that need to be considered by WRC for information.

+{ARS Option B}

-4 that the working methods shall be as presented in Annex 1;
+3 that the working methods shall be as presented in Annex 1;

-5 that guidelines for preparation of the CPM Report are presented in Annex 2.
+4 that guidelines for preparation of the CPM Report are presented in Annex 2.

+{ARS Option A}

+invites the regional telecommunication organizations

+to organize regional CPM-related coordination meetings prior to the second session of the CPM, with the objective of developing consolidated regional inputs and reducing the overall number of contributions submitted to the CPM.

 Annex 1

-Working methods for the Conference Preparatory Meeting
+Working methods for the first Conference Preparatory Meeting (CPM-1)

-A1.1 Studies of regulatory, technical, operational and procedural matters shall be undertaken by the ITU-R Study Groups, Working Parties (WPs), Task Groups (TGs) and Joint Task Groups (JTGs), as appropriate.

-A1.2 The work of the two sessions of the CPM shall be organized in accordance with the provisions below.
+A1.1 The work of the two sessions of the CPM shall be organized in accordance with the provisions below.

-A1.2.1 The first session shall be for the purpose of coordinating the work programmes of the relevant ITU-R Study Groups, and preparing a draft structure for the CPM Report, based on the agenda for the next and subsequent WRCs, and for taking into account any directives that may have come from the preceding WRC.
+A1.1.1 The first session (CPM-1) shall be for the purpose of coordinating the work programmes of the relevant ITU-R Study Groups, and preparing a draft structure for the CPM Report, based on the agenda for the next and subsequent WRCs, and for taking into account any directives that may have come from the preceding WRC.
 This first session shall be of short duration (in general, no more than two days) and should normally be held immediately after the end of the preceding WRC.
 The Study Group (SG) Chairs and Vice-Chairs should participate.

-A1.2.2 The first session shall identify the topics for study in preparation for the next WRC and, to the extent necessary, for the subsequent WRC.
-These topics shall be derived exclusively from the next WRC agenda and the subsequent WRC preliminary agenda and should, as far as possible, be self-contained and independent.
+A1.1.2 The first session shall identify the items for study in preparation for the next WRC and, to the extent necessary, for the subsequent WRC.
+These items shall be derived exclusively from the next WRC agenda and the subsequent WRC preliminary agenda and should, as far as possible, be self-contained and independent.
 For each topic, a single ITU-R SG, Working Party (WP), Task Group (TG) or Joint Task Group (JTG) should be identified to take responsibility (as the responsible group) for the preparatory work, inviting input and/or participation from other concerned ITU-R groups as necessary.
 As far as possible, existing groups should be used for this purpose, with new groups being established only where this is considered to be necessary.

+A1.1.3 The first session of the CPM shall appoint Chapter Rapporteurs to guide the development of the text that will form the basis of the CPM Report, and to assist in consolidating texts from the responsible groups into a cohesive draft CPM Report.
+Chapter Rapporteurs are responsible for monitoring progress of the relevant responsible groups and for providing a summary report to be included in the CPM Management Team meeting progress report.
+Chapter Rapporteurs are also responsible for presenting the relevant parts of the final draft CPM report and leading discussions during the second session of the CPM.
+If a Chapter Rapporteur is not in a position to continue his/her duties, a new one should be appointed by the CPM Steering Committee (see A1.3 below), in consultation with the BR Director.

-A1.2.3 The second session shall be for the purpose of finalizing the CPM Report for the next WRC.
-The second session shall be of adequate duration to accomplish the necessary work but not exceed two weeks.
+A1.1.4 The second session shall be for the purpose of presenting, discussing and rationalizing the CPM Report and finalizing its approval for the next WRC in accordance with the provisions in § A2.7.2 of Resolution ITU-R 1.
+The second session shall be of adequate duration to accomplish this work but not exceed one nine calendar days.
+It shall be scheduled to allow publication of the CPM Report in the six official languages of the Union at least five months before the next WRC.